Modern Slavery Statement

 Our people policies:

-To make sure we are protecting the people who work at any WARP site, we have an anti-harassment policy, whistleblowing and grievance procedures for all employees.
+To make sure we are protecting the people who work at any PROPER SNACKS site, we have a Modern Slavery Statement, a Whistleblowing policy, an Equal Opportunities policy and grievance procedures for all employees.
 These are accessible to all staff through our People Perks platform where all our policies and procedures are stored.

-Our employee Code of Conduct, to lays how we expect people to work with and treat each other, our suppliers, our customers and the wider community.
-This is part of our induction and staff awareness programme.
+Our employee Code of Conduct lays how we expect people to work with and treat each other, our suppliers, our customers and the wider community.
+This is part of our induction programme.

 Our supplier policies:

-We have now completed our WARP Supplier Code.
+We have a PROPER SNACKS Supplier Code.
 This Code of Conduct outlines how we want to do business, our ambition to protect people and the environment across our value chain, and within this our specific commitment to do all we can to protect people from human rights abuses and slavery.
+This code is incorporated in all PROPER SNACKS Supply contracts.

 Risk assessment & due diligence processes